kjolley/BIGSdb_documentation/data_query.rst

 Sequence similarity
 ===================
-To find sequences most similar to a selected allele within a sequence definition database, click 'Sequence similarity' on the contents page.
+To find sequences most similar to a selected allele within a sequence definition database, expand the 'Analysis' menu item and click 'Sequence similarity' on the contents page.

 .. image:: /images/data_query/sequence_similarity.png